 Ads that are the main focus on these types of pages can confuse a visitor into thinking that the ads are actual content, so do not place ads on such pages.

 Publishers cannot place Google ads on pages where dynamic content (e.g. live chats, instant messaging, auto-refreshing of comments, etc.) is the primary focus of the page.

 Publishers are not permitted to distribute Google ads or AdSense for search boxes through software applications including, but not limited to toolbars, browser extensions and desktop applications.
 AdSense code may only be implemented on web-based pages and approved WebView technologies.

 Publishers are not permitted to open Google ads in a new window or alter the result of clicking on an ad.
 For more information, review Opening the ads in a new window.
 Please note that this policy does not apply to AdSense ads served via dynamic allocation through DoubleClick for Publishers (DFP).

-Publishers are not permitted to place Google ads in any window that is not initiated by a user's click.
-Additionally, ads may not be placed in any web browser window which lacks navigational controls, including back and forward browse buttons, and an editable URL field.
-AdSense ad code also cannot be implemented on pages where navigational elements have been removed.
+Publishers are not permitted to place Google ads in any window that is not initiated by an intentional user interaction (e.g. click).
+Additionally, Google ads may not be placed in any web browser window that lacks navigational controls, including back and forward browse buttons, and an editable URL field.

 Publishers are not permitted to place Google ads on websites which have more than three pop-ups.
 If pop-ups are displayed on a website, then they may not interfere with website navigation, change user preferences, initiate downloads or distribute viruses.